Engineering for data science & AI

 How to manage

-the data science lifecycle in real life?
+the data science lifecycle in real-world applications?

 The best book on data engineering